purescript-contrib/purescript-parsing/docs/Text/Parsing/Parser/Combinators.md

 skipMany1 :: forall s a m.
 (Monad m) => ParserT s m a -> ParserT s m Unit
 ```

+Skip at least one instance of a phrase.

 #### `lookAhead`

 ``` purescript
 lookAhead :: forall s a m.
 (Monad m) => ParserT s m a -> ParserT s m a
 ```

+Parse a phrase, without modifying the consumed state or stream position.

 #### `notFollowedBy`